 An HSA is an account used exclusively for medical expenses now and in the future.
 An HSA plan is a term often used to describe a high-deductible health plan.
 This type of health insurance covers you and your family in case of catastrophic events.
 The account allows you to save for medical expenses.
 Both you and your employer are allowed to make contributions to the account up to the annual maximum allowed by the IRS.
+Check the IRS website at www.irs.gov to confirm the current maximum limits for individual, family, or catch-up contributions.

 The big advantage of an HSA is that you own and control your health spending account.
 No matter where you go or where you work.